aws/s2n-tls/codebuild/README.md

 ```

 If you are modifying an existing stack then a list of changes will be displayed and
-you have the option to accept or reject those changes.
+you have the option to accept or reject that change set.

 ```
 ubuntu:codebuild/ $ ./create_project.py --config codebuild-integv2.config --production --modify-existing